visionsofparadise/mattcavender/src/blog/bello-world.md

 ![Me](https://mattcavender-media.s3.amazonaws.com/back_headshot.jpg)

-- Spent an ungodly amount of time making electronic music, contracted insomnia
+- Spent an ungodly amount of time making electronic music, caught insomnia
 - Made synthesizers go roar, bwowow and reeee
 - Got to DJ at some clubs and festivals
 - Met Paris Hilton once
 - COVID-19 happened, could no longer gather crowds of sweaty people
-- Learned to code and build applications on AWS
+- Learned to code and build applications
 - Made peoples voices deeper and edited technology podcasts
 - Looking to get back into music with something new and refreshing once this all blows over